openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public operator func [](key: K, value!: V): Unit
 ```

-Function: Overloads the collection operator.
-If the key exists, the new value overwrites the old value; if the key does not exist, adds this key-value pair.
+Functionality: Operator overload for collections.
+If the key exists, the new value overwrites the old value; if the key does not exist, the key-value pair is added.

 Parameters:

 - key: K - The key to evaluate.
-- value!: V - The value to be set.
+- value!: V - The value to set.

 ### operator func \[](K)